MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/user-guide/nested-virtualization-azure-virtual-network.md

 ms.assetid: 1ecb85a6-d938-4c30-a29b-d18bd007ba08
 ---

-# Configuring Nested VMs to Communicate Directly with Resources in an Azure Virtual Network
+# Configure Nested VMs to Communicate with Resources in an Azure Virtual Network

 The original guidance on deploying and configuring nested virtual machines within Azure necessitates that you access these VMs through a NAT Switch.
 This presents several limitations: